Modularity of two double covers of ${\mathbb P}^5$ branched along $12$ hyperplanes: Geometry and point counting on K3 surfaces

 \begin{proof} We define the fibration by the equations

-In Magma \cite{magma} it is routine to define the general fibre of this map, express it as an elliptic curve, and show that it has the desired properties. \end{proof}
+In Magma \cite{magma} it is routine to define the general fibre of this map, verify that it is a curve of geometric genus $1$, calculate its Jacobian, and show that it has the desired properties. \end{proof}

-\begin{prop} The minimal desingularization $\widetilde K_\la$ of $K_\la$ admits a fibration in curves of genus $1$ whose general fibre is $2$-isogenous to that of the fibration on $\Kum_\la$ introduced in Proposition \ref{fib-on-kum}.
-The singular fibres of this fibration corresponding to those of that fibration are of types $I_2^*, I_2^*, I_0^*, I_2$, and all components of the reducible fibres are defined over the field to which $\la$ belongs. \end{prop}
+\begin{proposition} The minimal desingularization $\dsKum_\la$ of $K_\la$ admits a fibration in curves of genus $1$ whose general fibre is $2$-isogenous to that of the fibration on $\Kum_\la$ introduced in Proposition~\ref{prop:fib-on-kum}.
+The singular fibres of this fibration are of types $I_2^*, I_2^*, I_0^*, I_2$, and all components of the reducible fibres are defined over the field to which $\la$ belongs. \end{proposition}

 \begin{proof} The desired fibration is defined by $(z_0:z_1)$.
 Again, it is a simple matter to show that the general fibre is isomorphic to the elliptic curve defined by that its bad fibres are as stated, and that the quotient map by the subgroup of order $2$ generated by $(\frac{1-t}{(\la+1)(\la t^2+t)}:0:1)$ is the desired isogeny. \end{proof}